adamsilverstein/amphtml/extensions/amp-a4a/amp-a4a-format.md

 <tbody>
   <tr>
     <td><code>position:fixed</code> and <code>position:sticky</code> are prohibited in creative CSS.</td>
-    <td><code>position:fixed</code> breaks out of shadow DOM, which AMPHTML ads depend on. lso, ads in AMP are already not allowed to use fixed position.</td>
+    <td><code>position:fixed</code> breaks out of shadow DOM, which AMPHTML ads depend on.
+Also, ads in AMP are already not allowed to use fixed position.</td>
   </tr>
   <tr>
     <td><code>touch-action</code> is prohibited.</td>